 Since you need to go off the main hiking trail to reach it, it’s safe to say many Koreans themselves have never seen it.

+A less wild way to experience Korea nature is, of course, animal cafes.
 Animal cafes are a big trend in Asia, and Korea definitely houses one of the best and nature-friendly ones.
+Is there a better way to settle in and relax with a cup of coffee than with a furry friend for company?

 Around Seoul, you can find cat cafes and dog cafes in almost every city (student cities even have several throughout).
 Not only is it a great way to meet your furry friends, but it can help you relieve some of the travel stress for just a few dollars.